NathanVuSwinburne/procurement-analytics-dashboard-tableau/README.md

 My contributions focused on **extending the project beyond the original requirements**, particularly around usability and decision support:

+- Cleaned and prepared the raw procurement dataset using **Tableau Prep Builder**, including de-duplication, standardisation, and validation to ensure data quality
 - Designed **additional procurement KPIs** covering cost savings, supplier concentration, and risk exposure
 - Enhanced **dashboard UX** by adding interactive filters, drill-downs, and navigation elements
 - Significantly improved the **Cost Savings Analysis dashboard**, making insights more intuitive and executive-friendly